anzellai/kano-devices-sdk/demo/README.md

 * `dfu-node` - runs a direct firmware update.
 (The firmware zip files are signed, custom built firmwares won't work.)
 * `disconnect` - test for the connection events.
 * `features` - uses the main features of the Wand.
 * `nodejs` - connects to the wand and prints orientation quaternions and button events.
+* [🖱 pointer](./pointer) - controls your mouse pointer with a wand.